ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

-With SharePoint Online, getting a tenant-wide overview of which site collections are shared with which external users (anyone with a Microsoft account) is tricky.
+With SharePoint Online, getting a tenant-wide overview of which site collections are shared with which external users (anyone with a Microsoft account) is hard.
 Without such overview, and governance in place for managing external users, one risks inadvertently sharing information with too many for too long.

 The External Sharing Center (from here on ESC) adds a layer of management and governance on top of the out of the box features.
-It provides the overview and support for creating and maintaining sharings with a set start and end date.
-As the end date nears, ESC reminds the inviter that a sharing is about to expire (with the option to extend it).
+It does so by providing the overview and support for creating and maintaining sharings with metadta such as start and end date.
+As the end date nears, ESC reminds the inviter that a sharing is about to expire and provides the option to extend it.
 Once expired, ESC revokes user access from the site collection and sends an access revocation mail to the inviter.

-ESC consists of a frontend and a backend part:
+ESC consists of a frontend and a backend part (to keep the design simple, the design doesn't include any custom web service):

   - A frontend SharePoint web to be installed into any site collection.
 The web holds pages to display an overview of sharings